ashtonchan2/cfm101-team-project/README.md

 * Filters the tickers based on predetermined characteristics (e.g. specific market, minimum number of monthly trading days)
 * Obtains the daily percentage returns of each stock's closing prices on a specific time interval
 * Calculates measures such as correlation and beta to determine individual and portfolio volatility
-* Tests different strategies by calculating deviation measures to determine the most volatile portfolio
+* Tests different strategies by calculating measures of deviation to determine the most volatile portfolio

 Notable Python libraries utilized include:
 * YFinance